gggraph/Cyber_Cave/README.md

 # CyberCave

-CyberCave is a multiplayer experience in VR where users can walk, chat, paint together in a persistant world.
+CyberCave is a **multiplayer experience in VR** where users can walk, chat, paint together in a **persistant world**.

 The project was launched by Esad Orléans, this repository contains all source files of the Unity project.
-Cyber Cave development could continue in near future, but for the moment, the software appears as a demo version.
+Cyber Cave development could continue in near future, but for the moment, the software appears **as a demo version**.

 ## Networking and Avatar